Murali Sharma

 Murali Sharma (born 9 August 1972) is an Indian actor who works predominantly in Telugu and Hindi films.
 Sharma has starred in over 130 feature films including Telugu, Hindi, Tamil, Marathi, Kannada and Malayalam cinema.

 Sharma gained wide recognition in television with Doordarshan's Paltan in which he plays the lead role of Col. R.S.
 Sajwan.
 Sharma has appeared in various soap operas such as Guns and Roses, Siddanth, Laagi Tujhse Lagan, Mahayagya, Viraasat, Zindhagi Teri Meri Kahani, Rishtey, Humne lee hain shapath, and Rangeela Ratan Sisodia.

 Early and personal life

 Murali Sharma was born on 9 August 1972 in Guntur, Andhra Pradesh and was brought up in Mumbai.
-His father, Vrijbhushan Sharma is Marathi, while his mother Padma is Telugu and comes from Guntur.
-Sharma calls himself a "Bombaywala".
 He completed his bachelor's degree, and studied acting at the Roshan Taneja Acting School in Mumbai.
 He is married to actress Ashwini Kalsekar.